 - A first-rate culture diminishes workforce backlash to cost-reduction measures.

 - Corporate leaders can expect to outlast near-term economic gyrations.

-- Strong organisational cultures also play a pivotal role in helping companies accelerate out of economic downturns faster than their competitors, which should make culture-building a priority.
+- Strong organizational cultures also play a pivotal role in helping companies accelerate out of economic downturns faster than their competitors, which should make culture-building a priority.

-Traditional talent management mindsets and strategies still pervade in many organisations.
+Traditional talent management mindsets and strategies still pervade in many organizations.

-Developing and sustaining a best-in-class organisational culture is a challenge:
+Developing and sustaining a best-in-class organizational culture is a challenge:

-- Culture-building requires buy-in among all business leaders along with the alignment of cultural values and decisions at every level of the organisation.
+- Culture-building requires buy-in among all business leaders along with the alignment of cultural values and decisions at every level of the organization.

-- Harmonising stated cultural values and individual organisational behaviors demands a grasp of the interrelated influences elevating the value of organisational culture.
+- Harmonizing stated cultural values and individual organizational behaviors demands a grasp of the interrelated influences elevating the value of organizational culture.

 - Equipped with that understanding, board and C-suite leaders can design a game plan for strengthening the culture.